isomerpages/pmo-nptd/media-centre/speeches/_posts/2026-08-28-post-Speech by Minister Indranee Rajah at the Food & Beverage Management Association Gala Dinner.md

 <p>Singaporeans love their food, so F&amp;B places are really where they
 hang out.
 You are very important social connectors.
 You provide places where people can meet, build relationships and where families can thrive.
-All<a rel="noopener noreferrer nofollow" target="_blank"> </a><a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[TL1]</a>&nbsp;of
-this would not be possible without your teams.
+All of this would not be possible without your teams.
 So I just want to encourage all of you—whether you run restaurants or other places where people come together—to think about how to make them more family-friendly.
 In my focus group discussions, many families tell me that there are not enough places that are family-friendly and cater to young children, or sometimes also to persons with disabilities and the elderly.
 If you want the entire family to come out together, then the restaurants or food courts must be family-friendly.</p>
 <p><strong>The Marriage and Parenthood Reset</strong>
 </p>
 <p>And this connects to a larger national issue.</p>